Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 The first run of the Gibson Les Paul was considered a failure.
 This is inexplicable to the person today, who is seeing the price tag for one of those original production instruments.
-You can get a nice house for the price of a beat up one.
+You can get a nice house for the price of a beat-up one.

-Fender was winning the solid body electric guitar sales competition with its Telecaster.
+Fender was winning the solid-body electric guitar sales competition with its Telecaster.
 But Les Paul himself was the hottest guitar picker in the USA, and the guitar bearing his name was the original signature series instrument.

 Before the thing called rock n' roll had officially been born, before the term was coined, Les Paul was playing it on his Gibson Les Paul.
-So the Les Paul is the original rock guitar just as the Telecaster is the original country and western electric guitar.
+So the Les Paul is the original rock guitar, just as the Telecaster is the original country and western electric guitar.
 But the Gibson Les Paul wasn't selling.
 It was too heavy to stand and play, people thought.
 And it cost too much.

-By 1960 the Les Paul guitar was thought a failed product.
-Gibson decided to turn it instead into the lighter, less expensive SG double cutaway without the maple top.
-They were still calling that SG a Les Paul though.
+By 1960, the Les Paul guitar was thought a failed product.
+Gibson decided to turn it instead into the lighter, less expensive SG double-cutaway without the maple top.
+They were still calling that SG a Les Paul, though.
 The original Les Paul guitars all sounded good, but they weren't so twangy as the Tele.
-Gibson seemingly made their first solid body electric to be the anti-telecaster.
+Gibson seemingly made their first solid-body electric to be the anti-telecaster.
 They succeeded at that.

 The British Invaders saved the Gibson Les Paul.
 Keith Richards started playing one in 1964.
 His was a 1959 model.
-Then some young whipper snapper named Eric Clapton got a job with John Mayall & The Bluesbreakers, and he utilized them hum-bucking pickups to crank up a Marshall amplifier as far as it would go.
+Then some young whippersnapper named Eric Clapton got a job with John Mayall & The Bluesbreakers, and he utilized them hum-bucking pickups to crank up a Marshall amplifier as far as it would go.
 Soon enough, everyone wanted a 1959 Gibson Les Paul.

-But Eric Clapton, Keith Richards, Jimmy Page and the other famous Brit guitarist who played Les Paul guitars were forever imitating authentic African American bluesmen such as Freddie King, Lightning Hopkins, and others.
+But Eric Clapton, Keith Richards, Jimmy Page, and the other famous Brit guitarist who played Les Paul guitars were forever imitating authentic African American bluesmen such as Freddie King, Lightning Hopkins, and others.

-Gibson 1959 'True Historic' Les Paul guitars.
+1. Gibson 1959 "True Historic" Les Paul Guitars

 You can see how the guy who bought last year's copy could be irked if the next year's version is somehow better.
 You can grow jaded.
 But Gibson is doing its part to bring to the table what people want.
 There's nothing wrong with that.
-Craftsmanship can always improve.
+The craftsmanship can always improve.
 Probably they can make a better guitar now than ever before.
 How could we live in this day and age of technological wonders and think otherwise?